Astor family: Family namesake places

 For many years, the members of the Astor family were known as "the landlords of New York".
-Their New York City namesakes are the famous Waldorf-Astoria Hotel, an Astor Row, Astor Court, Astor Place, and Astor Avenue in the Bronx, where the Astors stabled horses.
+Their New York City namesakes are the famous Waldorf-Astoria Hotel, and Astor Row, Astor Court, Astor Place, and Astor Avenue in the Bronx, where the Astors stabled horses.
 The neighborhood of Astoria, Queens, was renamed to incite John Jacob Astor to invest there.

 Beyond New York City, the Astor family name is imprinted in a great deal of United States history and geography.
 Astor Street, in Chicago's landmark Gold Coast district, is named after John Jacob Astor.
 There are towns of Astor in the states of Florida, Georgia, Iowa, and Kansas and there are Astorias in Illinois, Missouri, and Oregon.
-In Astoria, Oregon, the primary elementary school is called John Jacob Astor Elementary and the city is home to the Astoria Column.
+In Astoria, Oregon, the primary elementary school, a filming location for the 1990 film Kindergarten Cop, is called John Jacob Astor Elementary.
+The city is also home to the Astoria Column.

+In Maidstone, Kent, United Kingdom, there was a secondary state school named Astor of Hever School.
+It was located within Oakwood Park, a former residence of the Astor family, which the family gifted to the Borough of Maidstone to be used for educational purposes.
+Whilst the Astor of Hever School changed its name in the early 2010s, it is still located on the Oakwood Park Estate, along with a Grammar School, a Catholic Secondary school and the Maidstone campus of Mid-Kent College.
+At one time the Oakwood Park Estate also contained an educational farm attached to the Astor of Hever School.

 There is a neighborhood called Astor Park just south of downtown Green Bay, Wisconsin.
 At the heart of this neighborhood is a park (also called "Astor Park"); the Astor family donated this land for the building of a trade school.

 The Astors were also prominent on Mackinac Island, Michigan, and Newport, Rhode Island, with their summer house, Beechwood.
 At Grand Hotel on Mackinac Island, there are the Lord and Lady Astor Suites; the hotel salon is called Astor's.
 There is even a Hostel in York, England called The Astor.
 In addition, a dormitory at St. George's School in Newport, Rhode Island, bears Astor's name.

 The Danubius Hotel Astoria in the center of Pest, Budapest, Hungary, opened in 1914, was given its name by the original hotel owners and Mihály Gellér, the first General Manager of the hotel, who formerly worked for the Waldorf-Astoria Hotel in New York.
 In Shanghai, China there is the Astor House Hotel in the Bund.

-Mount Astor in Antarctica was named after Vincent Astor by the explorer Richard Evelyn Byrd.
+Mount Astor in Antarctica was named after Vincent Astor by the explorer Richard E. Byrd.